BackofenLab/LocARNA_consensus_constraint/README.md

                 LocARNA Clustal-w alignment output file to map the constaints to

         -c FASTA.FILE, --constraint=FASTA.FILE
-                LocARNA FASTA input file with '#S' structure constraints used to generate the alignment
+                LocARNA FASTA input file with structure constraints used to generate the alignment

+        -t S|FS, --type=S|FS
+                LocARNA structure constraint type to be used: (S)tructure constraint or (FS) = fixed structure constraint

 ```

 ## Example